 It's just as well that I dismissed geothermal as an option, for I also learned that, while it may cool a house adequately, it doesn't dehumidify the air.
 I've read more than a few horror stories from homeowners who complained of mold, moisture damage, and other issues.
 Even if geothermal was more affordable, I would never tolerate problems like that, especially since excess humidity would negatively impact my main hobby.

 The next option I considered was radiant heat, using a propane-fired hot water system.
 But this was quickly dropped owing to multiple problems: in my area, propane would actually be more expensive per BTU than electricity.
-And many people report that radiant heat has some significant drawbacks, such as an inability to respond to rapid fluctuations in temperature and system maintenance issues.
+And many people report that radiant heat has some significant drawbacks, such as an inability to respond to rapid fluctuations in temperature, as well as system maintenance issues.
 Plus, I'd still need a conventional air conditioning system for cooling, which would mean ductwork on top of a ton of plumbing.

 Finally, I began researching heat pumps for heating and cooling.
 A couple of close friends advised against it, claiming their experience with it was less than satisfactory.
 However, I volunteer at a facility that's heated and cooled with a heat pump, and it's perfectly comfortable all year—not to mention that it dehumidifies in the summer.
 I suspect it's a function of installing a properly-sized system.
 But the final selling point for me was how economical heat pumps are both to purchase and operate.